Get Answers to SynergenX’s Most Frequently Asked Questions

 Why can’t I take birth control and be on hormones if it suppresses my hormones?

-Synthetic hormones have been studied and shown to increase risk of cancers and blood clots.
-They are not the same molecular make up as what your body naturally produces; therefore, they bind to the receptor sites but work on negative feedback to shut off production of your natural hormones.
+Synthetic hormones are not the same molecular make up as what your body naturally produces; therefore, they bind to the receptor sites but work on negative feedback to shut off production of your natural hormones.
 It is not safe to take bio-identicals while on synthetic as it can put you at further risk for an adverse event.
 Also hormone levels can build up in the blood to unsafe levels and cause a worse hormone imbalance.

 What side effects am I likely to experience on estrogen replacement therapy?